cgrace0044/stillorgan-tennis/README.md

 ### The Landing Page Image

 - The landing page includes an eye-catching image with a text overlay with the name of the club and when it was founded.
 - For smaller screens the text overlay is located on the left-hand-side.
-On larger screens the text-overlay moves to the right-hand side to make better use of the space.
+On larger screens the text-overlay moves to the right-hand side and the width is reduced to make better use of the space.
 - This section provides the user with a clear visual representation of the purpose of the site.

 ![Landing page image](docs/readme-images/landing-page.webp)